HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

   </body>
   ```

-7. Programmer 2 adds the `index.html` file to staging area and commits the changes occurred during the merge conflict.
+7. Programmer B adds the `index.html` file to staging area and commits the changes occurred during the merge conflict.

   ```sh
   # First add to staging area